kuba0723/Rock-Paper-Scissors/README.md

 -change the language from polish to english

--add pokemon themed layout and button choises from gen 1
+-add pokemon themed layout and button choices from gen 1

 -add simple animation when "choosing your pokemon" and after the "battle"